ghamza-blog/ghamza-blog.github.io/content/posts/rust-for-mobile-part-2-ios-glue.md

 ## Dependencies

-We want the `exa_core` and `libc`. `exa_core` is going to be our core library and we want to glue it with iOS, and `libc` which provides all of the definitions necessary to easily interoperate with C code (or "C-like" code) on each of the platforms that Rust supports.
+- `exa_core`; our core library
+- `libc`; provides all of the definitions necessary to easily interoperate with C code (or "C-like" code) on each of the platforms that Rust supports
+- `cbindgen` as build dependency; to generate our library header file.

 We want to export our library as C interfaces so that we can use C types and C functions directly from Swift.
 [C interoperability with Swift](https://developer.apple.com/documentation/swift/c-interoperability).

-And finally we want `cbindgen` to generate C bindings as a build dependency.

 Run